High-fidelity gate set for exchange-coupled singlet-triplet qubits: Abstract

 \section{Abstract}

-Qubit arrays with access to high-fidelity single- and two-qubit gates are a key ingredient for building a quantum computer.
-As semiconductor-based devices with several qubits become available, issues like residual interqubit coupling and additional constraints from scalable control hardware need to be tackled to retain the high gate fidelities demonstrated in single-qubit devices.
-Focusing on two exchange-coupled singlet-triplet spin qubits, we address these issues by considering realistic control hardware as well as Coulomb and interqubit exchange coupling that cannot be fully turned off.
-We use measured noise spectra for charge and magnetic field noise to numerically optimize experimentally realistic pulse sequences and show that two-qubit (single-qubit) gate fidelities of 99.90\% ($\ge 99.69\%$) can be reached in GaAs, while 99.99\% ($\ge 99.95\%$) can be achieved with vanishing magnetic field noise as in Si.
+In order to enable semiconductor-based quantum computing with many qubits, issues like residual interqubit coupling and constraints from scalable control hardware need to be tackled to retain the high gate fidelities demonstrated in current single-qubit devices.
+Here, we focus on two exchange-coupled singlet-triplet spin qubits, considering realistic control hardware as well as Coulomb and exchange coupling that cannot be fully turned off.
+Using measured noise spectra, we optimize realistic control pulses and show that two-qubit (single-qubit) gate fidelities of 99.90\% ($\ge 99.69\%$) can be reached in GaAs, while 99.99\% ($\ge 99.95\%$) can be achieved in Si.